Astaxanthin (2011) & Dementia

 Learn more about Alzheimers Disease.

 Phospholipid hydroperoxides (PLOOH) is an enzyme that abnormally accumulate abnormally in the red blood cells of patients with dementia.
 Scientists studied whehter powerful carotenoid antioxidants could be helpful.
 They conducted a double-blind, random, placebo-controlled trial in 30 patients to see whether astaxathin would be helpful as a supplement.
-Patients were give either 6mg or 12mg of astaxanthin daily for 12 weeks and looked at astaxanthin and PLOOH levels in the elderly and middle-aged patients.
+Patients were give either 6mg or 12mg of astaxanthin daily for 12 weeks.
+The researchers looked at astaxanthin and PLOOH levels in the elderly and middle-aged patients.

 The scientist felt that these results may indicate a valuable contribution to the prevention of dementia.